Timinator2000/Algorithm_X/09 - advanced techniques/05 - reduce_.md

 # Initial Challenge

 My initial challenge is for you implement the reduction technique coverd in the previous pages.
 On the website [Learn-Sudoku.com](https://learn-sudoku.com), this technique is referred to as [Lone Singles](https://learn-sudoku.com/lone-singles.html).
-For any cell that has been reduced to a single candidate, that value may be use to reduce the candidate lists of all other cells in the same groups.
+For any cell that has been reduced to a single candidate, that value may be removed from the candidate lists of all other cells in the same groups.
 With just this one reduction technique, you can sucessfully solve the following test cases on each of the [Codingame](https://www.codingame.com/) Sudoku puzzles.